mbaumer/us_hep_funding/docs/_states/GA.md

 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $120,000.00 in NSF MPS grants.
+In the past 6 years, this district has received: $789,021.00 in NSF MPS grants.
                                                          Amount ($)
 Institution                                        Year
-KENNESAW STATE UNIVERSITY  RESEARCH AND SERVI 2012      120000
+KENNESAW STATE UNIVERSITY  RESEARCH AND SERVI      2012      120000 KENNESAW STATE UNIVERSITY RESEARCH AND SERVIC      2015      369000
+                                                   2016      240000
+KENNESAW STATE UNIVERSITY RESEARCH AND SERVICE ...
+2017       60021
 ```
 ---
 <a name="GA-12"></a>
 [Back to top](#top)
-## GA-12 -- Rep. Rick Allen (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-12)
+## GA-12 -- Rep. Rick W. Allen (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-12)
 ### Committees
-Rick Allen is the #8 Republican on the House Subcommittee on Higher Education and Workforce Development
+Rick W. Allen is the #8 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $1,341,975.00 in NSF MPS grants.
+In the past 6 years, this district has received: $1,299,347.00 in NSF MPS grants.
                                                     Amount ($)
 Institution                                   Year
 GEORGIA HEALTH SCIENCES UNIVERSITY RESEARCH I 2013     -118182 GEORGIA SOUTHERN UNIVERSITY RESEARCH AND SERV 2012      274908
                                               2013      150583
                                               2014      364440
+                                              2016     -103628
+                                              2017       34000
 Ga.
 Southern Univ.
-R&S Fdn                    2015      122997
+R&S Fdn                    2015      149997
 SAVANNAH STATE UNIVERSITY                     2012      547229
 ```
 ---